Milpitas PRT "Ferry"

 An excellent quick introduction is this 3-minute animated video that shows PRT at the Microsoft campus,

-or this 3-minute mash-up of various animation and real hardware videos: click here.
+or this 3-minute mash-up of various animation and real hardware videos showing how PRT can integrate into the built environment: click here.

 A more detailed visual introduction is this sequence of Flash images and text.